 Any layer from IP up, including binary encoded application layers.

 Yes.
 You have full read/write access to *all* packet fields at *all* stack layers before pushing packets out to a wire, and when packets are received.

 Yes.
 An individual field, a whole PDU (networking stack layer data), or the whole packet.
-All parsing/encoding/decoding is done transparently by the tool, i. e. you don't need to write any code to do that.
+All parsing/encoding/decoding is done transparently by the tool, i. e. you don't have to write any code to do that.

 Yes.
 This is how the load is scaled.